 It simply means that the transition is sampled from gaussian that has time-dependent mean and variance.
 This special flow leads to a rather simple form for \(u_t(x|x_0)\)

-The CNF formulation is a generalization of diffusion model, e.g. as described in 15 .
-This shows that even modeling the same generating process, we could approximate different components.
-15 uses the neuralnet to represent a score function, and 9 approximates a time-dependent vector field.
+The CNF formulation is a generalization of diffusion model.
+Even if we were to model the same generating process, we could approximate different components.
+16 uses the neuralnet to represent a score function, and 9 approximates a time-dependent vector field.

 GAN